 Many users complain that some video metadata editors on the market will re-encode the video after tagging, result in quality loss or long process time.
 It will never happen in VideoProc Converter.
 Upon exporting, you can simply tick Auto Copy feature to force pass-through video and audio streams.
 Better yet, you can enable hardware acceleration to boost the processing speed, which is extremely handy and time-saving for batch tasks, such as exporting 4K/8K/HEVC/MKV and large feature movies.

-Click the buttons below to download and use MP4 Tag Editor in VideoProc Converter:
+Click the buttons below to download and use Video Metadata Editor in VideoProc Converter:

 VideoProc Converter Features